Skip to main content

 Before you apply, please read the guidelines and related materials to make sure you understand all the relevant requirements.

-Scan any hard copy letters or quotes and save them as a PDF.
+Save or scan any hard copy letters or quotes and save them as a PDF.
 These can then be uploaded in the relevant sections of your application.

 The Office of Sport staff are available to provide advice to applicants on interpreting the Grant Program Guidelines.
 However, staff are not able to provide advice that may be perceived as providing an unfair advantage to one applicant over another.

+The NSW Government is allocating up to $800,000 to the Safe Shooting Program.
 The grant amount requested by an applicant must be a minimum of $10,000 and cannot exceed $50,000.

 NSW Incorporated Associations Register